HIDDEN 2021 Curator

 Kristina Tito is an arts and cultural producer and artist living and working on Dharug land.
 She is of European and Chinese heritage and has worked across ceramics, drawing, painting and performance.
 Currently Kristina is exploring familial oral stories and memories of growing up on the Murray-Darling River system through embodied movement reflecting on themes of settler culture, trauma and belonging.
 She has worked in the arts sector for over 15 years and is the Arts and Cultural Projects Producer for Cumberland Council.
 Kristina has held positions at The Big Anxiety Festival, Outlandish Arts, Accessible Arts NSW and Macquarie Hospital’s ‘Project Insideout’, and has sat on Milkcrate Theatre’s Artistic Advisory Committee.
 She studied fine arts at the National Art School and art theory and philosophy at UNSW Art and Design and the University of NSW.

-Julie Clarke-Jones is a proud Dharug woman, consultant, educator, mentor, dancer and the Director of Dharug Strategic Management Group.
-She has worked extensively across Indigenous Early Childhood, Health, Aged Care and Education.
-Julie is deeply invested in supporting Aboriginal Culture, its truth, power, ability to heal, continuity and preservation.
+Julie Clarke-Jones is a proud Dharug woman, traditional custodian and knowledge keeper.
+Julie is also a consultant, educator, mentor, dancer and is the Director of Dharug Strategic Management Group.
+Having worked extensively across Indigenous early childhood, health, aged care and education, Julie is deeply invested in supporting Aboriginal Culture, its truth, power, ability to heal, continuity and preservation.
 She is the founder of ‘Gumadah Byalla – Spirits Talking’, sharing unique and authentic experience of walking on Nura (Country) with respect and humility, to foster better relationships and understandings between Indigenous and Non-Indigenous Australians.
 Julie is also the Co-Founder of Bubuwul Gumada Dance and Performance Group, and she works as a cultural representative at several Western Sydney Schools.

 Artist at the Armory Award - Tony Nesbitt